harism/android-pagecurl/README.md

 radius becomes zero, making it more of a 2D effect.
 And likewise folding the paper so that curl radius is constant most of the characteristics remain - most importantly there is a line - at the center of this 'cylinder' - which has constant slope not dependent on radius.
 Its distance from the point you're holding the paper varies only.
-Using such approach makes handling curl position based on touch events a lot easier compared to using a cone as solid curling is done around.
+Keeping this in mind makes curl position handling based on touch events a lot easier compared to using a cone as solid curling is done around.
 For information on using a cone, it's highly recommended to take a look on W. Dana Nuon's [blog post](http://wdnuon.blogspot.com/2010/05/implementing-ibooks-page-curling-using.html) on the topic.
-Chris Luke's [article](http://blog.flirble.org/2010/10/08/the-anatomy-of-a-page-curl/) is a good read too.
+Chris Luke's [article](http://blog.flirble.org/2010/10/08/the-anatomy-of-a-page-curl/) is a good read too, even though he came to pretty much the same conclusion as me, better to go with cylinder instead.

 Curl/cylinder is defined with three parameters, position, which is any point on a line collinear to curl.
 Direction vector which tells direction curl 'opens to'.
 And curl/cylinder